 She frowned but followed the man as he walked away from the congested hallway of students who started laughing and gossiping the further she walked away.
-Looking back briefly, she spotted the rude guy, who was still in the middle of the hallway, smirking at her and giving her a wink and a wave before turning to walk the other way.
+Looking back briefly, she spotted the rude guy, still in the middle of the hallway, smirking at her.
+He gave her a wink and a wave before he turned to walk the other way.

 Hitomi had to fight back the strong urge to childishly stick her tongue out at his retreating form.

 "Come, child," he said, smiling at her in a kind way as they continued walking.

 As it turned out, the principal, Balgus Ganesha, knew her father personally.
 He enthusiastically told her about how this school armed him and her father to be as successful as they could possibly be and went on and on about how this was the best place for Kanzaki Ryu's children to be in.